 Q Drop - A “Q” (Dropped) grade is assigned before or on the official “Q-Date” as indicated on the College calendar when a student is officially dropped from a course.
 The “Q” grade may also be given after the “Q-Date” if the student is passing the course at the time the official drop is processed.

-Refund – When credit on a student’s account is processed and transferred to their Blinn Bucs Card.
+Refund – When credit on a student’s account is processed and paid to the student via a method selected by the student at BankMobile.

 Registration – Enrollment at the beginning of a semester or summer session, including selection of classes and payment of tuition and fees.